saleor/examples/example-auth-openidconnect-nextjs-app-router-urql/README.md

-# Example: Auth in Next.js using OpenID Connect and Apollo Client
+# Example: Auth in Next.js using OpenID Connect and Urql Client

 ### Prerequisites